akononovicius/eleven-league-scheduler/README.md

 ## Matches between non-human teams

-Matches between non-human teams are resolved by rolling Opponent dice and a standard six-sided die (one per match).
-Opponent die rolls determine number of goals scored for each team, while standard die slightly modifies the results.
+Matches between non-human teams are resolved by rolling two Opponent dice (of respective colors) and one standard six-sided die.
+Opponent dice rolls determine number of goals scored for each team, while the standard die slightly modifies the results.

-If non-human teams come from different division (e.g., "Division 3" and "Division 3/2"), then teams from stronger division scores an additional goal.
+If non-human teams come from different divisions (e.g., "Division 3" and "Division 3/2"), then team from a stronger division scores an additional goal.

-Red teams score additional goal if the standard die rolled 4 or more.
+Also, red teams score additional goal if the standard die rolled 4 or more.
 Green team scores subtracts one goal if the standard die rolled 3 or less (they score at least 0 goals).

-When playing against green team blue team is treated as a red team.
-When playing red team blue team is treated as a green team.
+Blue team changes their "behavior" depending on their opponent.
+Against green team they can potentially score additional goal (as if they were a red team).
+Against red team they can potentially loose a goal (as if they were a green team).

 ## Making your own schedules